 CALL TO ORDER: President McMullen called the meeting to order.
-All Directors were present except Tom Reed.
+Sixty-six members were present.

 A moment of silence was observed.
 President McMullen reminded everyone that there will be no meetings in July and there will be a Board of Directors' meeting only in August.
 The regular meeting schedule will resume in September.